Psiphon-Inc/psiphon-automation/README.md

 TODO

-- Bug: Switching from OSSH to VPN during a connect sequence took a long time to do anything, and then marked current server as failed and tried next server.

 - Bug: /connected is getting 404.
 Maybe not 100% of the time (I've seen it work and fail when connected with VPN, for example).